Current and Recent Missions

 TRACERS

-TRACERS (Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites), consisting of two identical satellites that will orbit Earth in tandem (one following the other), will help answer long-standing questions key to understanding space weather, particularly how the Sun transfers energy, mass, and momentum to near-Earth space.
+Dr. Miles is PI for TRACERS (Tandem Reconnection and Cusp Electrodynamics Reconnaissance Satellites) mission, consisting of two identical satellites in tandem orbit, which launched July 23, 2025, from Vandenberg Space Force Base.
+This mission will help answer long-standing questions key to understanding space weather, particularly how the Sun transfers energy, mass, and momentum to near-Earth space.

 ICI-5bis